eMetaboHUB/Forum-DiseasesChem/app/build_RDF_store/README.md

 - config: path to the configuration file
 - out: path to output directory, should be the docker-virtuoso shared directory
 - log: path to the log directory
-- version: The version of the builded ressource.
+- version: The version of the builded resource.
 If nothing is indicated, date will be used

 pre_upload.sh or upload_data.sh, can then be loaded in the Virtuoso triplestore using :